qri-io/website/content/docs/tutorials/cli_quickstart.md

 <a id="1.3"></a>
 ### 1.3 qri setup

 Okay, okay, enough stringing you along.
 Time to start _doing_ things.
-A _Repository_ (_repo_ for short) is a special place on your hard drive that qri keeps all its data in.
+A _repository_ (_repo_ for short) is a special place on your hard drive in which Qri keeps all your data.
 The command for creating a new repository is `qri setup`.
 When you run the `qri setup` command, you are actually doing a few things:

 * **New repo check:** <br />
-First, Qri will check to see if there is already a qri repo on your machine.
+First, Qri will check to see if there is already a Qri repo on your machine.
 If not, Qri attempts to creates a new repo, using the configuration details in the default config file (unless overridden with the `--ipfs-config` and/or `--config-data` flags, type `qri setup --help` for more details)

 * **Setting a peername:** <br />
-setup will prompt you for a peername (if you have not provided one using the `--peername` flag or used a custom config file that has the peername provided).
+Setup will prompt you for a peername (if you have not provided one using the `--peername` flag or used a custom config file that has the peername provided).
 It will ping the registry to see if that peername is currently taken.
 If it is taken, it will prompt you for another one.

 * **Create QRI_PATH Directory** <br />
-setup will create the repo directories on your QRI_PATH.
+Setup will create the repo directories on your QRI_PATH.
 QRI_PATH is an environment variable.
 We recommend that you leave the QRI_PATH variable as is, unless you have a good reason to change it.

 * **Init IPFS** <br />
 If IPFS (the network protocol that allows Qri to be a peer to peer service) does not exist on your system, Qri will install it for you.
 It will create the IPFS repo on your IPFS_PATH.
 IPFS_PATH is an environment variable.
 We recommend that you leave the IPFS_PATH variable as is.